Porthmadog: Geography

 Porthmadog lies in Eifionydd, on the estuary of the Afon Glaslyn, where it runs into Tremadog Bay.
 The estuary, filled with sediment deposited by rivers emptying from the melting glaciers at the end of the last ice age, is a haven for migrating birds.
 Oystercatchers, redshanks and curlews are common, as are summer flocks of sandwich terns.
 To the west looms Moel y Gest, rising 863 ft above the town as a Marilyn.

 The town's temperate maritime climate is influenced by the Gulf Stream.
+The nearest weather station is at Cwmystradllyn.
+The highest temperature recorded since 1993 was 35.3 °C on 19 July 2022 and the lowest was -11.5 °C on 6 January 2009.

 Villages

 Borth-y-Gest

 Borth-y-Gest, 1 mi south of Porthmadog, is built in a shallow bowl sweeping down to a sheltered bay, with hidden sandy coves and cliffs.
 Ships were built here before Porthmadog was established and houses, still known as "pilot houses", were erected at the mouth of the harbour so that pilots could watch for ships needing them.
 The village and its rows of Victorian houses have retained much of its atmosphere and charm.
 Stryd Mersey leads up from the bay, flanked by terraced cottages.

 Before Porthmadog was developed, this was the starting point of a major crossing over the wide and dangerous Glaslyn estuary.
 Locals earned money by guiding travellers across the treacherous sands of Traeth Mawr to Harlech.

 Parc y Borth is a local nature reserve in deciduous woodland dominated by ancient Welsh oaks.
 Green woodpeckers, tawny owls and pied flycatchers can be seen among the branches.

 On the shore is another nature reserve, Pen y Banc, a mixture of coastal rocks, secluded sandy coves and mixed woodland.
 Established in 1996, it is a good spot to see wading birds.
 Its beaches attract many visitors.
 The mild climate results in a wide variety of vegetation, from gorse and heather through to blackthorn, crab apple, and birch.